Young Irelands GAA (Limerick): Young Irelands/Commercials

-Young Irelands and Commercials joined in the 1950s as sister clubs with Young Irelands running the hurling and Commercials the football.
+Young Irelands and Commercials became sister clubs in 1950s.
+With Young Irelands running the hurling and Commercials managing the football.
 They fielded underage and adult teams and did relatively well throughout the sixties and early seventies.
 The club entered a credit scheme for the field in Westfields in 1970, but this new field never materialized and in the 1975 season they were renting a field in Blackwater, which was previously held by Parteen.

 Demise

 In 1981, Young Irelands failed to field any hurling team.
 The most players they could muster was 12.
 The club secretary Maurice Egan said in his report that the most promising development was the relationship between Young Irelands and the new club on the Southside of the city, which was formed in 1979 called Ballinacurra Gaels.
 Young Irelands and Commercials used Ballinacurra Gaels field, and they assisted them with work on their field.
 Seamus O' Ceallaigh had been a very prominent Young Irelands clubman throughout the years and he was instrumental in setting up Ballinacurra Gaels.
 Not long after this, Young Irelands hurling club ceased to be.
 Its sister club, Commercials soldiered on for another decade and disbanded in 1991.

-Young Irelands was never really a parish based club team in the classic sense, and this was to prove their ultimate downfall.
-While they had underage teams for most of their history and focused on developing this side of the club from the fifties on, they, like Commercials, were the club that any outsider who came to the city played for.
-The other clubs in the city had developed stronger roots and the locals could identify with them better.
-Things might have ended up differently if their field in Westfields was bought and developed for the use of Gaelic Games.
-This never materialized and the blue and gold of Young Irelands ended up fading out of existence.
+Young Irelands was never really a parish based club team in the classic sense.
+They had underage teams for most of their history and focused on developing this side of the club from the fifties onward and, like Commercial, were the club that any outsider who came to the city played for.
+Other clubs in the city had developed strong roots, however this never materialised with the blue and gold of Young Irelands, who ended up fading out of existence.